 Funnily enough, they then swapped countries, and decided to join forces well over a decade later, when Frank joined Mint as UK Director in 2011.

-Collectively, they possess almost forty years recruitment experience between them, and have both enjoyed being at the top of their games in their respective fields of recruitment.
-They now use that experience to help good Recruiters and Sales professionals get the best jobs available in the market!
+Collectively, they possess well over thirty years recruitment experience, and have both enjoyed being at the top of their games in their respective fields of recruitment.
+They now use that experience to help good Recruiters get good recruitment jobs!

 Our personal promise to you, is that we’re considerably better at

 having our photos taken!

 But if you weren’t, then we can possibly still assist.

 We’ve been relocating Recruiters from the UK to Australia for the better part of a decade, so we know all of the FAQs back to front!

 Yes.
 Going back decades, Recruiters were able to enter Australia on the old 457 visa (which was the best thing since sliced bread, and we certainly took it for granted for many years).

 But in 2018, the 457 visa was abolished, (insert sad face emoji) and replaced with the STSOL (Short Term Skilled Occupation List).

 Well, that’s a question you’d need to ask the Government.
 But, essentially, they came to the conclusion that there was no good reason why more Australian’s couldn’t do the job of a Recruitment Consultant, and thus, there was no real argument for continuing to populate the Australian recruitment industry with thousands of (predominantly) UK Recruiters.